Reno Gang: Lynchings

 All three men were taken by train to jail.
 However, on July 10, 1868, three miles outside Seymour, Indiana, the prisoners were taken off the train and hanged by the neck from a nearby tree by a group of masked men calling itself the Jackson County Vigilance Committee.
 Three other gang members, Henry Jerrell, Frank Sparks, and John Moore, were captured shortly after in Illinois and returned to Seymour.
-In a grisly repeat, they too fell into the hands of vigilantes and were hanged from the same tree.
-The site became known as Hangman Crossing, Indiana.
+They were also hung by vigilantes, from the same tree, at the site which became known as Hangman Crossing, Indiana.

 On July 27, 1868, the Pinkertons captured William and Simeon Reno in Indianapolis.
 The men were jailed at the Scott County Jail in Lexington.
 They were tried and convicted of robbing the Marshfield train, but because of the threat of vigilantes, they were moved to the more secure Floyd County Jail.
 The day after their removal from Lexington, the vigilantes broke into the vacated jail, hoping to catch and lynch the men.

 Frank Reno, the gang's leader, and Charlie Anderson were tracked down to the Canadian border town of Windsor, Ontario.
 With the help of United States Secretary of State William H. Seward, the men were extradited in October under the provisions of the 1842 Webster-Ashburton Treaty.
-Both men were sent to New Albany, Indiana to join the other prisoners.
+Both men were sent to New Albany, Indiana, to join the other prisoners.

-On the night of December 11, about 65 hooded men traveled by train to New Albany.
+On the night of December 11, about 65 hooded men travelled by train to New Albany.
 The men marched four abreast from the station to the Floyd County Jail where, just after midnight, they forced their way into the jail and the sheriff's home.
 After they beat the sheriff, Thomas Fullenlove, and shot him in the arm for refusing to turn over the keys, his wife surrendered them to the mob.
 Frank Reno was the first to be dragged from his cell to be lynched.
 He was followed by brothers William and Simeon.
 Another gang member, Charlie Anderson, was the fourth and last to be lynched, at around 4:30 AM on December 12.
 It was rumored that the vigilantes were part of the group known as the Scarlet Mask Society or Jackson County Vigilance Committee.
 No one was ever charged, named or officially investigated in any of the lynchings.
 Many local newspapers, such as the New Albany Weekly Ledger, stated that "Judge Lynch" had spoken.
 Reno Avenue in New Albany is likely named for the gang.

 Frank Reno and Charlie Anderson were technically in federal custody when they were lynched.
 This is believed to be the only time in U.S. history that a federal prisoner had ever been lynched by a mob before a trial.
 Secretary of State William H. Seward wrote a formal letter of apology as a result.
 A new bill was later introduced into the U.S. Congress that clarified the responsibility for the safety of extradited prisoners.